ScopeAI/slate/source/index.html.md

 --------- | ------- | -----------
-source | The system of record from where the customer service ticket was imported. external_id | The id of the ticket from the system of record from where the ticket was imported. original_text | The text of the ticket that was received from the system of record. cleanest_body | The ticket body after ScopeAI has scrapped off headers, footers, and other extraneous text. tag_relationships | A list of objects that represent the relationship this ticket has with a tag.
+source | The system of record from where the customer service ticket was imported. external_id | The id of the ticket from the system of record from where the ticket was imported. conversation_id | An id to identify the relationship between tickets that are in the same conversation.
+For example all tickets from one chat session. original_text | The text of the ticket that was received from the system of record. cleanest_body | The ticket body after ScopeAI has scrapped off headers, footers, and other extraneous text. tag_relationships | A list of objects that represent the relationship this ticket has with a tag.
 Contains the `tag_id` which can be used to obtain the tag object, the `salience_score` which reflects the tags relevance to the overall text and `sentiment_score` which, if available, represents the sentiment of said tag.